bytebase/bytebase/docs/design/sql-review-source-code-tour.snb.md

 ![SQL Review Overview](https://raw.githubusercontent.com/bytebase/bytebase/main/docs/assets/sql-review-overview.webp)

-The inputs for SQL review are SQL review policy, SQL statement and catalog.
-Then SQL review will return an advice list.
+The inputs for SQL review are SQL review policy, SQL statement, and catalog (schema info).
+The output is an advice list.

 ## The SQL Review Policy